PavelMarchine/ansys-for-linux/README.md

 - **Performance Problems:**
   Use `htop` or `top` to monitor system resources and ensure adequate memory and CPU cores are available.

-## Contributing

-We welcome contributions!
-If you encounter bugs or have feature requests, submit an issue or create a pull request on our [GitHub repository](https://github.com/example/ansys-linux).

 ## Acknowledgments